prabhuignoto/react-visual-grid/README.md

 ## ⚡ Features <a name = "about"></a>

 - Generate image grids quickly and easily.
-Just provide a list of image URLs and the gallery will be generated for you.
+Just provide a list of image URLs, and the gallery will be generated for you.
-- Inbuilt smart virtualization for improved performance.
+- Built-in smart virtualization for improved performance.
 - Load thousands of images without worrying about performance.
-- UI Controls for customizing the image sizes on the fly.
-Image sizes can be changed from 1x to 3x and the sizes are completely customizable.
+- UI controls for adjusting image sizes on the flyImage sizes can be changed from 1x to 3x, and the sizes are completely customizable.
-- Render images in a grid horizontally or vertically.
+- Render images horizontally or vertically in a grid.
-- Built with Typescript
+- Created with typescript
-- Easy to understand API and completely configurable react component.
+- Easy-to-understand API and a completely configurable React component.

 ## 🎥 Demo <a name = "demo"></a>